Last Updated on March 26, 2025 by Christine Kaaloa

 Travel insurance

 While Thailand is my home for dental and medical tourism, not everyone feels comfortable with finding their way through this if they’ve had an accident or caught a bout of dengue fever.
 I’ve used World Nomads Travel Insurance for any trip that’s over a month.
 You can get insurance for short trips too and it’s smart for international travel.
 It covers most everything and the types of at risk sport activities common to Southeast Asia, like trekking, caving and scuba diving, etc..
+Here’s a insurance finder tool

-Travel documents & health
+Travel Documents & Health

 - Malaria prevention is one travel shot you may want to ask your travel doctor about.
 Southeast Asia has had malaria outbreaks and mosquitoes can even be found in urban areas.